 High-risk drivers are those drivers who have had a number of convictions or at-fault accidents, had policies cancelled because they haven't paid their premiums, or have other risk-related characteristics.

 The Facility Association, an insurance pool that all auto insurance companies belong to, is an insurer of last resort, which makes auto insurance available to high-risk drivers who are unable to find automobile insurance in the regular market.
-As well, there are a number of "non-standard" insurers who specialize in insuring high-risk drivers.
+As well, there are a number of "non-standard" insurers that specialize in insuring high-risk drivers.

 For more information visit the Facility Association website or call their Toll-free number: 1-800-268-9572.